How to Start an OnlyFans Agency (and Skip the Chatter Team)

 What an OnlyFans agency actually is

 An OnlyFans Management (OFM) agency signs creators and runs the business side of their account in exchange for a percentage of their revenue, typically 20–50%.
 In return you handle some mix of content scheduling, promotion, account growth, and, most importantly, the direct-message inbox where the money is actually made.
 On OnlyFans, the subscription is the small number; the large number is what fans spend in DMs on pay-per-view content, tips, and custom requests.
-That conversation is the product you are really managing.
+That conversation is the product you are really managing, and the deeper picture is in the OnlyFans management agency guide.

 This matters because it reframes everything a beginner thinks the job is.
 You are not primarily a marketer.
 You are running a 24/7 conversational sales operation per creator.
 If you internalize one thing before spending a dollar, make it that.

-Step 1, Decide if the model works for you before signing anyone
+Step 1: Decide if the OnlyFans agency model works for you

 Run the math on a single hypothetical creator before recruiting.
 Take a realistic monthly revenue figure, subtract OnlyFans' 20% platform cut, subtract your chatting/coverage cost (the section below makes this concrete), subtract promotion spend, and see what your commission leaves you.
 New owners skip this and discover three months in that the model never penciled at their creator size.
 A clear-eyed model on one creator is the cheapest due diligence you will ever do.